52 minute read · November 29, 2022

 Data engineers create ETL pipelines from source datasets into data lakes and data warehouses.
 They physically organize the data into schemas and tables.
 The table names are complex and reflect the physical data model.

-As the logical layer for data access, the semantic layer provides a way for teams to collaborate and share data products.
+As the logical layer for data access, semantic data layers provide a way for teams to collaborate and share data products.
 It gives data consistency and simplicity across different domains.
-The semantic layer standardizes business logic and makes data more useful to everyone.
-A well-architected semantic layer empowers end users to become decision-makers with self-service analytics.
+A unified semantic model standardizes business logic and makes data more useful to everyone.
+A well-architected solution empowers end users to become decision-makers with self-service analytics.

 Key semantic layer benefits